mbergmann-sh/AmigaED/README.md

 Thanks and have fun with Amiga Cross Editor!

 # Known bugs
-- Compiler fails if path to source contains whitespace (detected under Windows first)
+- Compiler fails if path to source contains whitespace (detected under Windows first) - no intention to fix this ATM, please use folders without whitespace for your pathes!!!
 - Thread handling under Windows broken ATM

 # LICENSE